Skip to content

 Photo taken by Megan Recker

-The Vincent Bluff trail takes you on top of the Loess Hills and allows you to see the entirety of the Council Bluffs metro!
+The Vincent Bluff State Preserve trail takes you on top of the Loess Hills and allows you to see the entirety of the Council Bluffs metro!
 The prairie grasses are a firey hue and the surrounding trees burst with colors this time of year.

 Wabash Trace Nature Trail